fourthdimensionstudio/beautiful-jekyll/_posts/2018-11-19-Dreamlands-Random-Additions.markdown

 image: /img/dreamlands-3/new-char.png
 ---

 Hello dreamers!
-It's to another Quick Update on Dreamlands!
+It's time to another Quick Update on Dreamlands!

 If you haven't yet, you can play a very early version of Dreamlands on [Dreamlands' itch.io page](https://fourthdimension.itch.io/dreamlands) - A new web build will be up as soon as the Sandbox is finished.

 For this week update, few things have actually changed.
 The changes are on random elements on combat that were added.
-There features are easy to change, add and/or remove, because I expect them to demand a lot of tuning and I'm not sure yet if these mechanics are fun.
+These features are easy to change, add and/or remove, because I expect them to demand a lot of tuning and I'm not sure yet if these mechanics are fun.

 Here is a list: